Analysis: Trump's trade plans to test his deal-making skills

-President Donald Trump said he was protecting jobs as he officially pulled out from the proposed Trans-Pacific Partnership trade deal on Monday.
+President Donald Trump said he was protecting jobs as he officially pulled out from the proposed Trans-Pacific Partnership trade deal.

 But his ability to help the U.S. economy might depend on whether Trump can strike better deals on his own.